Tehes/themachine/README.md

 ## ⚠️ Status

-This project is **under development**.\
+This project is **in active prototype phase**.
-It is currently a design prototype — not yet a finished, playable game.\
+Core systems (energy, wear, and tick cycle) are implemented and running.
-This README describes the concept and planned features.
+UI layout and live updates are functional, but modules, economy, and event logic are still in design.

 ---